oracle-livelabs/apex/apex-workflows/create-workflow/3-create-workflow.md

 ## Task 4: Add Inputs to the Doctor Appointments Workflow

-In this lab, we explore various aspects of workflow data using the example of a medical appointment application that we are building.
-We will focus on understanding parameters, variables, activity variables, and additional data.
+In this lab, you explore various aspects of workflow data using the example of a doctor appointment application that you are building.
+You will focus on understanding parameters, variables, activity variables, and additional data.

 Referring to the flow chart in Lab 1, illustrating the business logic, the appointment booking process initiates with the Hospital Staff submitting patient details to the system, marking the commencement of the workflow.

 The inputs to the workflow will be the patient details.
 In workflow terminlogy, these are called **Workflow Parameters**.

 You will define the following parameters for the Doctor Appointment Workflow:
    PATIENT\_NAME, PATIENT\_AGE, PATIENT\_EMAIL, PROBLEM, REQUEST\_DATE

-1. To create Workflow Parameters, right-click on the **Doctor Appointment** Workflow in the tree and select **Create Parameter**.
+1. To create Workflow Parameters, right-click **Doctor Appointment** Workflow in the tree and select **Create Parameter**.

   ![Create Parameter](./images/create-parameter.png " ")

 2. This adds a Parameter with a label "New" in the Workflow tree.
 In the Property Editor, enter/select the following:

     - Label: **Patient Name**

     - Static ID: **PATIENT_NAME**

     - Data Type: **VARCHAR2**

   ![Configure Patient Name Parameter](./images/create-param-patient-name.png " ")

-3. Similarly, add the Parameters given in the table below.
+3. Similarly, add the following Parameters given in the table below.

   |Static ID | Label | Data Type | Application Format Masks > Session State Format Mask |
   |----------|-------|-------------|----------|